Omar Speights

-Omar Speights (born March 2, 2001) is an American professional football linebacker for the Los Angeles Rams of the National Football League (NFL).
+Omar Speights (born March 2, 2001) is an American professional football inside linebacker for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Oregon State Beavers and LSU Tigers.

 Early life

-Speights was born in Philadelphia, Pennsylvania, where he attended Imhotep Charter and Northeast High School.
+Speights was born in West Philadelphia, Pennsylvania, by single mother Patricia. where he attended Imhotep Charter and Northeast High School.
 In his senior year, Speights attended Crescent Valley High School in Corvallis, Oregon.
 A four-star recruit, Speights committed to play college football at Oregon State University.

 College career

 Oregon State

 As a true freshman in 2019, Speights recorded 71 total tackles, 3.5 sacks, and an interception.
 As a result, he was named a Freshman All-American.
 The following year, he tallied 63 total tackles and a team-leading 4.5 tackles for loss.
 In 2022, Speights was named to the First-team All-Pac-12, after totaling 83 tackles.
 In January 2023, Speights announced he would enter the transfer portal.
 Speights finished with 308 total tackles, five sacks, three interceptions, and three fumble recoveries in four seasons with Oregon State.
 He finished ninth in school history for most tackles in a career.